 This course involves the student in exploration of some of the basic topics in experimental approaches to social psychology, such as cognitive and motivational perspectives on social phenomena, the role of affect and emotion in social action and current uses of the concept of self.
 Issues explored in this context include self-affirmation processes, regulation of social action and the relationship between affect, cognition and action.
 Research activities and analyses integrated into coursework.
-Prerequisite: either PSY 100 or SPM 100, and either PSY 230 or BIO 210, or permission.
-Offered every Spring.
+Prerequisite: PSY 100 or SPM 100.
+Corequisite: PSY 300/230 or BIO 210. (not offered in 2022-2023) Knowles PSY 310.

-Knowles

-PSY 310.
 Conditioning and Learning.